Roothulhu/Pwnomicon/docs/05-shells-payloads.md

 <details>
 <summary><h3>Spawn a shell</h3></summary>

-There may be times that we land on a system with a limited shell, and Python is not installed.
-In these cases, it's good to know that we could use several different methods to spawn an interactive shell.
+When encountering systems with restricted shell access and no Python interpreter, we should be prepared with alternative methods to escalate to an interactive shell.
+Several reliable techniques exist for this common post-exploitation scenario:

 **/bin/sh**